JStoweYouKnow/social-media-agent/Desktop-social-media-agent/VERCEL_DEPLOYMENT.md

 ## Git Repository Note

 Your git repository is initialized at your home directory (`/Users/v`), which is why files appear with the `Desktop-social-media-agent/` prefix in git.
 This is why the Root Directory setting needs to include this path.
+Your git repository is initialized at your home directory (`/Users/v`).
+This is an unconventional setup and is the reason the **Root Directory** setting is so important.

 If you want to fix this in the future, you could:
 1. Create a new git repository at the project root
 2. Update Vercel to use the new repository
 3. Update Root Directory to just `next-app`
+For a more standard setup in the future, you could re-initialize your git repository inside the `Desktop-social-media-agent` folder.
+If you do that, you would:
+1. Create a new git repository in the correct folder.
+2. Push it to a new GitHub repository.
+3. Connect the new repository to Vercel.
+4. Update the Vercel **Root Directory** to just `next-app`.

 ## Need Help?